Category Archives: brazil

 São Paulo is famous across the globe for its Parada do Orgulho, the largest gay pride parade in the world.
 However, compared to its tropical brother Rio de Janeiro, foreigners know very little about Latin America’s largest and most populous city.

 Gay nightlife in Sampa, as São Paulo is also known, rivals major cities like New York and London.
-(One could even argue the city’s gay nightlife mecca The Week, pictured above, surpasses any gay club in the US or Europe.)
+(One could even argue the city’s gay nightlife surpasses any gay club in the US or Europe.)
 By day, São Paulo offers world-class gastronomy, visual arts, and architecture.

 Neighborhoods